-Currently under management by the National Federation of Music Clubs, Yang captured first prize in the 2019 biennial NFMC Young Artist Competition.
-She has also been a prizewinner at the International Keyboard Odyssiad Competition, New York Festival and Competition, Ann Arbor Camerata Competition, Delta Symphony Young Artist Competition, and Naftzger Young Artist Competition.
+Praised as a "magnificent pianist” who "offers compelling insight" (Fanfare Magazine), Chinese-American pianist Susan Yang maintains a multifaceted career as a performer, pedagogue and advocate for diversity in the arts.
+A recent artist on the National Federation of Music Clubs roster, Yang captured first prize in the 2019 biennial NFMC Young Artist Competition.
+She has also been a prizewinner at the International Keyboard Odyssiad Competition, Naftzger Young Artist Competition, and New York Festival and Competition, among others.

-Yang completed her D.M.A. in Piano Performance and Pedagogy with full support from the Rackham Graduate School at the University of Michigan.
-As a Jack Kent Cooke Artist with full scholarship, she obtained her M.Mus. in Piano Performance from the University of Cincinnati College-Conservatory of Music.
-She also holds a B.Mus. cum laude in Piano Performance from Vanderbilt University, with a minor in East Asian Studies.
+Yang currently serves on the piano faculty at Vanderbilt University Blair School of Music.
+She holds a D.M.A. in Piano Performance and Pedagogy from the University of Michigan, M.M. in Piano Performance from the University of Cincinnati College-Conservatory of Music, and B.M. cum laude in Piano Performance from Vanderbilt University.
 Her primary teachers include Logan Skelton, Elisabeth Pridonoff and Amy Dorfman.